Panitumumab (By injection)

 Warnings While Using This Medicine

-- This medicine may make your skin more sensitive to sunlight.
-Use a sunscreen when you are outdoors.
-Avoid sunlamps and tanning beds.Wear protective clothing and hats while you receive this medicine and for 2 months after the last dose.
+- Avoid overexposing your skin to sunlight.
+Always use sunscreen or sun blocking lotions and wear protective clothing and hats while you are receiving this medicine and for 2 months after the last dose.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blurred vision or vision changes, eye redness or pain, watery eyes

 - Change in how much or how often you urinate, rapid weight gain, swelling in your hands, ankles, or feet

 - Chest pain, trouble breathing, cough, cold sweat, or bluish-colored skin

 - Dry, itchy, or cracking skin, acne, fingernail changes or swelling around your nails